West Bengal

 The region was a hotbed of the Indian independence movement and has remained one of India's great artistic and intellectual centres.
 Following widespread religious violence, the Bengal Legislative Council and the Bengal Legislative Assembly voted on the Partition of Bengal in 1947 along religious lines into two independent dominions: West Bengal, a Hindu-majority Indian state, and East Bengal, a Muslim-majority province of Pakistan which later became the independent Bangladesh.
 The state was also flooded with Hindu refugees from East Bengal (present-day Bangladesh) in the decades following the 1947 partition of India, transforming its landscape and shaping its politics.
 The early and prolonged exposure to British administration resulted in an expansion of Western education, culminating in developments in science, institutional education, and social reforms in the region, including what became known as the Bengali Renaissance.
 Several regional and pan−Indian empires throughout Bengal's history have shaped its culture, cuisine, and architecture.

 Post-Indian independence, as a welfare state, West Bengal's economy is based on agricultural production and small and medium-sized enterprises.
 The state's cultural heritage, besides varied folk traditions, ranges from stalwarts in literature including Nobel-laureate Rabindranath Tagore to scores of musicians, film-makers and artists.
 For several decades, the state underwent political violence and economic stagnation after the beginning of communist rule in 1977 before it rebounded.
 In 2023–24, the economy of West Bengal is the sixth-largest state economy in India with a gross state domestic product (GSDP) of ₹17.19 lakh crore, and has the country's 20th-highest GSDP per capita of ₹121267 as of 2020–21.
 Despite being one of the fastest-growing major economies, West Bengal has struggled to attract foreign direct investment due to adverse land acquisition policies, poor infrastructure, and red tape.
 It also has the 26th-highest ranking among Indian states in human development index, with the index value being lower than the Indian average.
 The state government debt of ₹6.47 lakh crore, or 37.67% of GSDP, has dropped from 40.65% since 2010–11.
-West Bengal has three World Heritage sites and ranks as the eight-most visited tourist destination in India and third-most visited state of India globally.
+West Bengal has three World Heritage sites and ranks as the eighth-most visited tourist destination in India and third-most visited state of India globally.